Geotab/mobile-sdk-ios/README.md

 ### How to start

-Geotab Drive SDK comes with an example app that you can jump on and start experimenting the SDK in seconds.
-This is under the `Example` folder.
-Open `GeotabDriveSDK.xcworkspace` to start the example project along with the SDK source code.

-If you want to start integrating with Geotab Drive SDK, it's also super easy. `DriveViewController` is all you need.

 #### Installation

 Geotab Mobile SDK is a Swift Package.
 Refer to Apple document for how to add the SDK to your project: https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app